hove-io/navitia/documentation/slate/source/includes/welcome.md

 First step
 ---------------
-> Your token is in your confirmation mail.
+> Your token is available on your [navitia.io account page](http://www.navitia.io/profile).

 > It sounds like "3b036afe-0110-4202-b9ed-99718476c2e0"

 Get a token here <http://navitia.io/register/>.
 We need your mail to stay in touch when Navitia changes.